 “It will be an incredible honour for me to receive the letters patent from the King’s representative, the Lord Lieutenant of Essex, on behalf of the people of Colchester, but it will also be a poignant moment as the letters patent were granted by her late Majesty Queen Elizabeth II.

 “I would like, once again, to pay tribute and offer my heartfelt thanks to everyone who has worked so hard to make this historic occasion a reality.”

 Cllr David King, Leader of the Council, said: “This meeting represents a significant moment in the long history of Colchester, as we change from a borough to a city.

 “As our ceremonial procession will show, with the flags of many nations flying, we provide a warm welcome for those seeking a safe and supportive place to live, work or visit.
 Becoming a city will further raise that national profile.
 It will deliver a major boost to the local economy.
 It will create even greater social opportunities, and it will promote our rich heritage and culture – for the benefit of all our residents, businesses and the many visitors who flock here.”

-Cllr Pam Cox, Portfolio Holder for Culture and Heritage, added: “The historic parade and ceremony herald a year of celebrations, festivals and exhibitions that will showcase all the wonderful things our new city of Colchester has to offer and convey to the world that we are a city of culture, compassion and creativity.
+Cllr Pam Cox, Portfolio Holder for Culture and Heritage, added: “The historic parade and ceremony will be followed, in January, with a year of celebrations, festivals and exhibitions, which will showcase all the wonderful things our new city of Colchester has to offer and convey to the world that we are a city of culture, compassion and creativity.